-Registrant: the person who registers information with the Personal Planning Registry, and includes registration through self-registrations and Registration Agents.
+Registrant: the person who registers information with the Nidus Registry, and includes registration through self-registrations and Registration Agents.

 Registration Agent: a lawyer or notary public or their staff approved by the Nidus Registry to act as a Registrant on behalf of their clients.

-Registry Site or Site: the website, webpages and sub-pages of the online Personal Planning Registry.
+Registry Site or Site: the website, webpages and sub-pages of the online Nidus Registry.

 Self-Registration: registration by an Adult of their own information and documents, or by someone with the legal authority to act on the Adult’s behalf, other than a Registration Agent.